open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 MeterProviders SHOULD support being configured with limits to be applied to metrics produced from a single Instrumentation Library Scope.
-This mechanism supports protecting metrics pipelines from excessive da ta production, which is usually caused by a problem known as ["explosion of cardinality"](supplementary-guidelines.md#synchronous-example-cumulative-aggregation-temporality), in which the number of timeseries produced by application code exceeds a
+This mechanism supports protecting metrics pipelines from excessive data production, which is usually caused by a problem known as ["explosion of cardinality"](supplementary-guidelines.md#synchronous-example-cumulative-aggregation-temporality), in which the number of timeseries produced by application code exceeds a